 Furthermore, a manic episode can cause some people to say or do things they normally wouldn’t.
 This can have a negative impact on their relationships, finances, and reputation.
-For example, a person may spend all their money or act out at a holiday work party.
+For example, a person may spend all their money or act at a holiday work party.

 Myth 7.
 The only way to treat bipolar disorder is with medication.

-Medication is an important treatment option but, there are many other treatments that work well with medication.
+Medication is an important treatment option, but there are many other treatments that work well with medication.
 We’ll break down the various treatment options below.

 - Medication.
 As the first line of defense, medications are prescribed to manage the mood and control symptoms.
 Medicines include anticonvulsants, antipsychotics, and antidepressants.